White Christmas (film): Plot

-Learning the sisters' landlord is falsely suing them for damages and has called the cops, Phil gives them his and Bob's train tickets to New York City.
+Learning the sisters' landlord is falsely suing them for damages and has called the police, Phil gives them his and Bob's train tickets to New York City.
 The group flees to the train station.
 The girls get Phil and Bob's sleeping compartment while the guys sit up all night in the club car, much to Bob's chagrin.

 The girls persuade Phil and Bob to forgo New York and spend Christmas in Pine Tree, Vermont where they are booked as performers.
 In Vermont, they discover that the lack of snow is keeping tourists away.
 Arriving at the empty Columbia Inn, Bob and Phil are aghast to discover that General Waverly is the nearly bankrupt owner, having invested his pension and life savings.
 Phil and Bob decide to stage a large musical at the inn, hoping to attract guests.
 Betty and Judy are included with the other performers.
 Meanwhile, Betty and Bob's romance starts to bloom.

 Later, Waverly tries to rejoin the army but is rejected.
 To cheer up the crestfallen general, Bob hatches a secret plan to reunite their old army regiment.
 He calls TV personality Ed Harrison (suggested by actual columnist and TV host Ed Sullivan) to ask his help.
 Ed's idea would exploit the general's misfortune on national television and give free publicity for Wallace & Davis.
 Bob strongly rejects his suggestion, insisting there is to be no personal advantage.
 Unfortunately, housekeeper Emma overhears only Harrison's end of the phone conversation and believes Bob is indeed exploiting the general's misfortune.
 She tells Betty, who rebuffs Bob.
 Her sudden distant coolness baffles him.

 Phil and Judy stage a phony engagement, hoping it will release Betty from looking after Judy and thus reunite Betty and Bob.
 However, this backfires when Betty leaves for a solo singing gig in New York.
 When Phil and Judy confess the truth to Bob, he rushes to New York to tell Betty.
 They partially reconcile, but Bob runs into Harrison before he can fully explain everything to Betty.
 When Bob appears on Harrison's TV show to request the entire 151st division join him at Pine Tree to honor General Waverly, Betty realizes she misunderstood and behaved foolishly.
 She returns to Vermont to make amends and in time to join the show.

 On Christmas Eve, the soldiers surprise General Waverly.
 During the performance, Betty and Bob reconcile, and Judy and Phil realize they are in love.
 As everyone sings "White Christmas", a thick snowfall at last blankets Vermont.